-If a sea or river cruise is in your 2019 travel plans, right now may well be a smart moment to book it.
+If a sea or river cruise is in your 2020 travel plans, right now may well be a smart moment to book it.
 It’s true: If you want your choice of cabin and departure date, cruises to many destinations that are popular in May (Alaska, the Greek Islands) and to places where vessels are few (French Polynesia, France’s canals) need to be reserved a year in advance.
-Below, you’ll also find some ideas for upcoming festivals and feats of endurance that should be booked right now.
+Below, you’ll find those and seven other extraordinary getaways that must be booked right now.

 (Don’t miss the rest of our series on what trips to book in each month of the year.
 If you prefer to know which destinations are ideal for traveling to in any given month, see our Where to Go When series, and don’t miss our comprehensive guide to the benefits of booking early.)

-This year marks the 50th anniversary of the Wild & Scenic Rivers Act—how better to celebrate than by rafting down one of the waterways it helped preserve?
-The Salmon River in Idaho and the Rogue in Oregon were among the original eight designated to remain free-flowing, thanks to their outstanding natural, cultural, and recreational value.
-Unplugged, active days on the river and starry nights around the campfire are a proven recipe for rejuvenation and reconnection with friends and family.
+Fifty-one years ago, the Salmon River in Idaho and the Rogue in Oregon were among eight waterways designated by the Wild & Scenic Rivers Act to remain free-flowing, thanks to their outstanding natural, cultural, and recreational value.
+Unplugged, active days on these rivers and starry nights around the campfire are a proven recipe for rejuvenation and reconnection with friends and family.

 Why book in May?
 Book now while there’s still space on guided trips down both of these rivers this summer.